wvovaw/gif-wallpaper/README.md

 ```
 cmake.exe -G "Visual Studio 16 2019" . -DSDL2_INCLUDE_DIR:FILEPATH=.\SDL2-2.0.14\include -DSDL2_LIBRARY:FILEPATH=.\SDL2-2.0.14\lib
 ```
-This should generate solution file, just open it with **Visual Studio X** and build sdl-wallpaper.
+This should generate solution file, just open it with **Visual Studio X** and build gif-wallpaper.

 ## Or download the latest build from Releases